santa233/AWGN_IP/README.md

 Instructions:
 Clone the repository onto your device to access the project.

 Open seed_decimal.txt .
 Enter the values of the 6 seeds.
-Note that these seeds must be non trival (ie not 0)
+Note that these seeds must be non trival (ie not 0) and sufficiently large.

 Open MATLAB.
 Give the appropriate path so that the project is visible.